ente0/hashCrack/README.md

   - **Python**: Install from [python.org](https://www.python.org/downloads/)
   - **Optional**: For a Linux-like environment, set up [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install)

-#### Additional Resources:
+> [!TIP]
-- Recommended wordlists, rules, and masks can be found in repositories like [SecLists](https://github.com/danielmiessler/SecLists) and [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git).
+> Recommended wordlists, rules, and masks can be found in repositories like [SecLists](https://github.com/danielmiessler/SecLists) and [wpa2-wordlists](https://github.com/kennyn510/wpa2-wordlists.git).
 It’s advised to keep these resources in `hashCrack` under `wordlists`, `rules`, and `masks` folders for better compatibility.

 ---